Joachim-barre/jolang/Readme.md

-it is based on a set of basic instruction an use a single register and a memory tape that as an initial state and size define in the object numbers are currently 64 bits jumps can jump to label that aren't encountered yet
+it is based on a set of basic instruction an use a single register and a memory tape that as an initial state and size define in the object numbers are currently 64 bits jumps can jump to label that aren't encountered yet the first tape value should be the main label address

 ## instruction set